Find Affordable College Courses

 University of Arkansas Community College - Morrilton ranked #10 on this year’s Best Value Liberal Arts & Humanities Schools in Arkansas list.
 UACCM is a small public school located in the distant town of Morrilton.

-In-state tuition fees for undergraduate students at UACCM are $3,456 per year.
+The average tuition and fees for an in-state undergraduate at UACCM are $3,456 a year.
 Liberal Arts / Sciences & Humanities majors at UACCM take out an average of $8,208 in student loans while working on their egree.

 Best Value Liberal Arts / Sciences & Humanities Colleges in the Southeast Region